PiratePartyIndia/ppi-manifesto/content/home/demonetization.md

 +++
 draft = true
 description = ""
-date = "2016-12-25T16:26:30+04:00"
+date = "2016-12-26T16:26:30+04:00"
 title = "The Pirate Stance on Demonetization" highlight = true

 +++

 By now every vegetable seller and his mother have realized that Demonetization is a poorly thought out but well intentioned scheme by our very own Central Government.
-The ramifications of demonetization will be felt well into the next few years and i have no doubt that out of the ashes of the current Indian Economy, a phoenix will rise.
+The ramifications of demonetization will be felt well into the next few years and i have no doubt that out of the ashes of the current Indian Economy, the phoenix will rise.
 That is how Indians are wired.
 We grit our teeth and move on.

 The Pirate Party of India doesn't believe in pointing fingers or casting blame.
 We seek only to move forward.
 To that end, we are proposing that we take a stand on the following issues.